 The Program is organized as a "qualified tuition program" in accordance with section 529 of the Internal Revenue Code of 1986, as amended.
-The Program's purpose is to provide a vehicle to accumulate and grow assets to fund future college and other tertiary education expenses.
+The Program's purpose is to provide a vehicle to save for a beneficiary's future education costs in a tax-advantaged way.